GaGu818/Quebec-COVID19-PostgreSQL-database/README.md

 # Quebec-COVID19-PostgreSQL-database

-This is my comp421 project, we will desgined a Quebec covid 19 vaccination management database and application.
+This is my comp421 project.
+I desgined a Quebec covid 19 vaccination management database and application.

 Project 1: database design, requirement analysis, ER diagram, and relation schema for a real world domain.